ptwestmoreland/16-bit-computer-sctructural-HDL-with-screen-and-keyboard-i-o/README.md

 Project 3:

-Contains the RAM units and program counter.
+Contains the d flip flop, registers, RAM units and program counter.

 Project 4:

-Contains assembly language programs to fill screen and multiply numbers.
+Contains assembly language programs to fill screen with black when any key is pressed and to multiply two numbers in a register.
 This multiplication implementation is not effcient but my ALU can't shift.

 Project 5:

-Contains the CPU, final data memory, instruction memory, and a computer module.
+Contains the CPU, final data memory(includes screen and keyboard memory map) , instruction memory, and a computer module.